Tiamatt/PapaJohnsClone/README.md

 * Boostrap v4.0.0-beta

 ## Getting Started
-Note that this seed project requires Node.js
+Note that this seed project requires Node.js installation. </br>
-In order to start the project use:
+In order to start the project folow the steps:
 ```bash
 # step 1.
 Go to Node.js official website and install it
 # check Node.js version (v8.5.0 or upper)